 If you have seen the HBO series The Band of Brothers; episode 4 is about operation Market Garden.
 The Easy Company parachutes were dropped in The Netherlands and liberated Eindhoven near Grave.

 During operation Market Garden Allied Troops wanted to attack German through The Netherlands.
 They planned to take over three important bridges in three cities; Grave (Maas river), Nijmegen (Waal river) and Arnhem (Rhine river).
-Paratroopers were dropped on 17 September around 11.30 am around those three locations.
+Paratroopers were dropped on 17 September 1944 at 11.30 am around those three locations.

-The parachute are now square instead of round.
+The parachutes are now square instead of round.

 Besides para dropping there was a reenactment with volunteers and real soldiers and exhibition of war vehicles.